oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 $$\matrix{ R(x)={\tt concat}(\hfill\\ \quad F(x)/{\tt compute}(x{\tt\ as\ }χ_N)/T/Z_N/\Pi_G(σ(x)),\hfill&\tt(1)\\ \quad R(ρ(c_1,x)),…,R(ρ(c_m,x))\hfill&\tt(2)\\ ),\hskip25pc }$$
 where $χ_N$ is the node $x$ with optional `Aggregation.UpPath` and `Aggregation.Cycle` annotations.
 But row (2) is omitted and the `concat` avoided if $x$ is annotated with `Aggregation.Cycle` as true.

-Servers SHOULD omit the `Aggregation.UpNode` annotation from the result of `$apply` if `RecursiveHierarchy/ParentNavigationProperty` is single-valued.
+Servers MAY omit the `Aggregation.UpNode` annotation from the result of `$apply` if `RecursiveHierarchy/ParentNavigationProperty` is single-valued.

 -------